ucfnnbx/occupancy-sensing/README.md

 Real-time data visualized in graphs, and sensor location guidance
 </p>

-To aid visualization of the sensor working machenisms, a light displayer is built.
-This is to help understand the reason why I integrated two kinds of sensor in order to give a more reliable result.
+An LED light displayer was built as a simple model to showcase the smart lighting applications.
+Besides, it can help people intuitively understand how the integrated sensor improves accuracy compared to either sensor alone.
 <p align="center">
 <img
 src="https://github.com/ucfnnbx/occupancy-sensing/blob/main/readme_images/light%20displayer.jpg" width="250">